mikejmcguirk/Neovim-Win10-Lazy/README.md

   - If you see any aliases related to Python or Python 3, de-select them

-- Check that pip and wheel are installed by typing <code>pip</code> and <code>wheel</code> into the terminal without options.
-If either of them are missing:
+- Check that pip and wheel are installed by typing <code>pip</code> and <code>wheel</code> into the terminal without options

+- If either of them are missing:

-  - Place this script into your Python install directory and run it with Python: https://bootstrap.pypa.io/get-pip.py
+  - Place the following script into your Python install directory and run it: https://bootstrap.pypa.io/get-pip.py

   - The script's output should confirm that pip and wheel were installed

-  - If the output warns that pip and/or wheel are not added to PATH, manually add them
+  - If the output warns that pip and/or wheel were not added to PATH, manually add them

     - It might also be possible that there are conflicting paths to pip and wheel in your environment variables.
 If those are present, remove the incorrect paths